-- Low time to implementation – Once the simple setup procedure is complete, Hevo can migrate data from Google Analytics to BigQuery in no time
+- Low time to Implementation – Once the simple setup procedure is complete, Hevo can migrate data in no time.

 - Fully Managed – The Hevo platform is fully managed and works out of the box.
 This will let you focus on extracting insights from your data and not worry about data availability.